-r.
-We are responsible for and will accurately prepare the auditee section of the Data Collection Form as required by OMB Circular A-133, and we are responsible for preparing and implementing a corrective action plan for each audit finding.
+We are responsible for and have accurately prepared the auditee section of the Data r.
+Collection Form as required by OMB Circular A-133, and we are responsible for preparing and implementing a corrective action plan for each audit finding.